 We are also members of the albert Consortium, supporting the adoption of best practice in environmental sustainability in the film and television industry.

 The Social Partnership

-Beyond our own direct activity, it’s important that we engage with suppliers of our programmes and services to ensure understanding of our expectations and commitment to People, Planet and Partnerships.
+Beyond our own actions, it’s important that we engage with all our production partners to support our expectations and commitment to People, Planet and Partnerships.

-The Social Partnership framework was introduced in November 2014 as the third element in our programme commissioning process, alongside editorial and business affairs.
-It’s designed to encourage conversations amongst senior decision makers at the very start of the programme-making process, enabling us to share our expectations of our three priorities; People (inclusive programming and workforce), Planet (environmental impact) and Partnerships (community and causes).
+The Social Partnership commissioning commitments were introduced in November 2014 as the third element in our programme commissioning process, alongside editorial and business affairs.
+They are designed to encourage conversations amongst senior decision makers at the very start of the programme-making process, enabling us to share our expectations of our three priorities; People (inclusive programming and workforce), Planet (environmental impact) and Partnerships (community and causes).

 To find out more about the Social Partnership’s progress and for the latest data see our ITV Corporate Responsibility Summary Report 2016.